gatsbyjs/gatsby/docs/docs/tailwind-css.md

 **Older versions**

 It is recommended you install the latest version of Tailwind CSS to get all available features.
-If you need to use an older version, you can follow the instructions on the PurgeCSS website - [Purge css manually in older Tailwind versions](https://purgecss.com/plugins/gatsby.html#installation)
+If you need to use an older version, you can follow the instructions on the PurgeCSS website - [PurgeCSS manually in older Tailwind versions](https://purgecss.com/plugins/gatsby.html#installation)

 ## Other resources